aakarshrigaps/OnblickAutomationDocs/docs/writing-tests/module-wise/initiate-h1b-tests.md

       - Select H-1B Activity Log through main Actions.
       - Validate the data uploaded so far in the H-1B Activity View.

+   1. **Delete LCA**
+      - Remove the LCA record if no longer required.

+   1. **Delete Project**
+      - Delete the linked project if it is no longer associated with any LCA.

    1. **Delete H-1B Record**
       - Select Delete H-1B through main Actions.
       - Deletes the uploaded H-1B information.